Hoolio333/Hoolio333/README.md

 ### About Me

-- 👨‍💻 Full Stack Software Developer (HTML, CSS, PostgreSQL, Express, React, Node.js) with a degree in 2:1 BA degree in Business & Marketing & a background in Finance & Sports Betting
+- 👨‍💻 Full Stack Software Developer (HTML, CSS, PostgreSQL, Express, React, Node.js) with a degree in 2:1 BA Business & Marketing & a background in Finance & Sports Betting

 - 🎓 Recent graduate from a full stack software developer bootcamp with <a href="https://boolean.co.uk/" target="__blank">Boolean UK</a> which contained over 900 hours
 - 🔍 Currently looking for roles as a Full Stack Software Developer